Residential Depression Treatment in Southern California, San Diego

 In San Diego, the problem can be made even more serious by dangerous "designer drugs."

-For lasting wellness, most dual-diagnosis sufferers need personalized and professional help.
+For lasting wellness, most major depressive disorder sufferers need personalized and professional help.
 At Affinity Treatment Centers, we offer a range of treatment approaches.
 Each resident receives 24-hour care according to a customized wellness plan.

 Some of our treatment modalities include:

 Medication management: Our experts ensure you consistently get the most effective therapeutic dose for you.

 Small- and large-group therapy: We focus on fast-paced, empowering group sessions filled with purpose and meaning.

 Vocational and educational development: Mental health conditions can affect the attainment of life milestones.
 Affinity helps you get back on track.